“Our girls’ home provides a safe haven to girls from broken homes and allows them to go to school.”

 Sabine Schillinger-Köhne, patron of PATRIZIA Child Care Porayar

 PATRIZIA Child Care Porayar, India

-The previous accommodation building needed to be replaced after termites undermined the structure.
-It was at this point that the PATRIZIA Children Foundation became involved in creating a new building.
+It became necessary to build new accommodation after the old building became infested with termites and there was a risk that the school would lose its permit to operate the home.
+It was at this point that the PATRIZIA Children Foundation became involved in constructing the new building.
 It currently offers shelter and security for 240 girls.
 In the long run there will be room for almost 280 young women.

 Not a matter of course: school education

 The adjacent school provides the girls with an education and thus the chance for a better and self-determined life.
 In India, girls from impoverished backgrounds often face limited education possibilities with many families electing only to allow their sons to attend school.

 At PATRIZIA Child Care Porayar we go one step further: a guard from the dormitory accompanies the older girls on their way to the next town, where they attend the upper two grades.
 This enables both the younger and older girls to safely benefit from education.